On ADMM in Deep Learning: Convergence and Saturation-Avoidance

 {\bf C. Effect of initial schemes.} Besides the MSRA initialization \citep{He-msra-init15}, there are some other commonly used initial schemes such as the random orthogonal initializations \citep{Saxe-orth-init14}, LeCun random initializations \citep{LeCun-init98b}, and Xavier initialization \citep{Glorot-Bengio10}.
-Under the optimal parameter settings presented in Table \ref{Tab:squarefun-result}, the performance of ADMM and SGD methods with different initialization schemes is presented in Figure \ref{Fig:squarefun-stabinit}.
-From Figure \ref{Fig:squarefun-stabinit}(a), the proposed ADMM performs very well for all the initialization schemes with very high approximation precisions, while from Figure \ref{Fig:squarefun-stabinit}(b) and (c), both SGD methods might not perform well for the other initial schemes with the optimal parameter settings tuned for the MSRA initialization.
-This, in some sense demonstrates that the proposed ADMM is more stable and easy-to-tune than SGD counterparts.
+Under the optimal parameter settings presented in Table \ref{Tab:squarefun-result}, the performance of the ADMM-sigmoid pair with different initialization schemes is presented in Figure \ref{Fig:squarefun-para-admm}(b).
+From Figure \ref{Fig:squarefun-para-admm}(b), the proposed ADMM performs well for all the initialization schemes.
+This demonstrates that the proposed ADMM is stable to the initial scheme.